Free Initial Assessment

 Charitable donations

 Leaving gifts to charity can reduce the tax your loved ones will pay on your estate.
 Your donation will either be subtracted from the value of your estate before IHT is calculated or reduce your IHT rate if you leave 10% or more to charity.
-Donations can be in the form of items, a fixed amount of money, or what is left after your Will's beneficiaries have received their shares.
+Donations can be in the form of items, a fixed amount of money, or what is left after your will's beneficiaries have received their shares.

 5